s0Appy/s0Appy/README.md

-- 👋 Hi, I’m @s0Appy
+- 👋 Hi, My name is Steven
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in embedded devlopment and inteligent backends mainly in C or Python
-- 🌱 I’m currently learning java and haskell development
+- 🌱 I’m currently learning fpga development
-- 💞️ I’m looking to collaborate on nothing rn
+- 💞️ I’m looking to collaborate on embedded controllers with motorsport or control surface application
-- 📫 How to reach me: dont
+- 📫 How to reach me: nsteven2004@gmail.com

 <!---
 s0Appy/s0Appy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.